 This is a schematic of a fuel injected thermostat bypass system.
 Coolant flows from the head of the engine to the thermostat body.
 If the coolant's temperature is less than the opening temp of the thermostat, it will bypass and go thru the insulated line to the water pump to be recirculated.
 Eventually, the coolant will reach the targeted temperature and the thermostat will open.
 In the mean time the engine will be warmed uniformly.

 This is a schematic of a carbureted system.
 It is basically the same as the fuel injected system except the bypassed water goes thru an insulated hose and on to the heat collar attached to the bell of the carb.
 This will heat the carb to a temperature above freezing and will prevent ice from forming.
 This system works especially well when used with our included neoprene carb jacket.

-We have designed a water jacket that fits on to the intake bell of the several carbs.
+We have designed a clamp on style water jacket that fits on to the intake bell of the several carbs.
 The heat from the engine will warm the intake of the carb and help prevent ice.
 We have heater units for the Lectron, billet Smart carb, cast Smart carb, Keihin PWK and the Keihin FCR carb.

 The picture on the left shows a standard carb heater kit.
 We have selected the finest quality components for this kit that we could find.
 The bypass hose is made to be flexible in very cold temperatures.
 We supply an insulating jacket for bypass hose.

 The hose clamps are European style.
 They won't dig into the hose when you tighten them down.
 The "Home Depot" style will dig into the outer surface of the hose and damage the cover.